Justin-Insight/mymindteam.com/content/test/adult/online-adhd-test.md

 hero:
   heading: <span class="underline underline--accent">Adult</span> ADHD Tests
   body: >-
-    Get the professional ADHD testing and diagnosis you need to work
-    <em>with</em> your mind, all from the comfort of home.
+    Get the professional ADHD testing and diagnosis you need to work *with* your mind, all from the comfort of home.
   image_url: /books-on-desk-8.jpg
   image_alt:
   button: